Why Is My Plant Turning Yellow? 7 Causes & How to Fix Each

 How to Tell What’s Causing Your Yellow Leaves (30-Second Diagnosis)

-Before diving into solutions, let’s figure out what’s actually going on.
-In my experience, you can narrow down the cause in about 30 seconds using this quick diagnosis table.
+Before diving into solutions, let’s figure out what’s actually going on — you can usually narrow it down in about 30 seconds with this table.

 Different types of yellow leaves showing overwatering vs underwatering vs nutrient deficiency